ffromani/go-todo-app/EXERCISES.md

 - Check the coverage before/after the tests.
 You can use the `make cover-vew` makefile target.
 - Write one or more integration tests, e.g. tests which involve two or more packages.
 If unsure where to start: `ledger` is probably the simplest case, `controller` provides more (and more complex) opportunities.
-- Check how the converage changed before/after the integration tests.
+- Check how the coverage changed before/after the integration tests.
 - Compile the test binaries, and then run them.